Delay-induced homoclinic bifurcations in modified gradient bistable systems and their relevance to optimisation: Delay-induced behaviour in systems with two-well potentials

-The key components of homoclinic bifurcations are manifolds, and it is their reconfiguration which induces drastic changes in the observed system behavior.
-Importantly, different basins of attraction are separated by the {\it stable} manifolds.
-In this subection, the separatrix would be the stable manifold of $x^{\mathrm{max}}$.
-Therefore, to understand if and how local attractors in (\ref{dde_whole}), (\ref{eq_safe}) can disappear as $\tau$ grows, one needs to understand how both unstable and stable manifolds are reconfigured.
-Whereas the attractors of nonlinear DDEs can be detected numerically with relative ease, revealing and plotting manifolds of such systems is a challenge.
-A method to reveal 2-dimensional manifolds in nonlinear ODEs have been introduced in \cite{Krauskopf_manifolds_ODEs_CH99}, and a technique to obtain {\it unstable} manifolds in DDEs was described in \cite{Krauskopf_unstable_manifolds_DDE_JCP03}.
+The key components of homoclinic bifurcations are invariant manifolds, and it is their reconfiguration which induces most drastic changes in the observed system behaviour associated with the death or the birth of attractors.
+Here, at $\tau 0$ different basins of attraction are separated by the {\it stable} manifolds of the saddle-focus $x^{\mathrm{max}}$.
+Therefore, in the context of optimisation, these stable manifolds form the barriers between the vicinities of the local minima of $V$.
+Therefore, to understand if and how local attractors in (\ref{dde_whole}), (\ref{eq_safe}) can disappear as $\tau$ grows, one needs to understand how these manifolds are reconfigured.

+Whereas the attractors of nonlinear DDEs can be detected numerically with relative ease, revealing and plotting \emph{manifolds} of such systems is a challenge.
+Some methods to visualise two-dimensional manifolds in nonlinear ODEs have been introduced in \cite{Krauskopf_manifolds_ODEs_CH99,Castelli_ODE_manifolds_2dim_parametrisation_SJAM15}, and {\it unstable} manifolds in DDEs in \cite{Krauskopf_unstable_manifolds_DDE_JCP03,Groothedde_unstable_manifolds_DDE_parametrisation_JCD17}.
 However, the phase space of a DDE is infinite-dimensional, implying that the stable manifold of $x^{\mathrm{max}}$ has dimension infinity and is thus highly challenging to detect and to depict.
-Moreover, revealing a stable manifold would require reversing time, which is generally not possible in DDEs \cite{Hale_intro_to_FDE_book93}.
+Moreover, revealing a stable manifold in an ODE would require reversing time, which is generally not possible in DDEs \cite{Hale_intro_to_FDE_book93}.
 With this, to the best of our knowledge, there are no techniques available to date to numerically obtain stable manifolds of DDEs.

+While being unable to reveal by direct numerical visualisations how the manifolds reorganise in DDEs, we can still explain this at a qualitative level by extending the results from the qualitative theory of ODEs \cite{Shilnikov_qual_theory_NLD_book01}, which are supported by numerical visualisations of such reorganisations during homoclinic bifurcations of a saddle-node \cite{Aguirre_ODE_manifolds_homoclinic_saddle-node_SIAM13} and a saddle-focus \cite{Aguirre_manifolds_Shilnikov_JCD14} in a three-dimensional system of ODEs.
+Our explanations and predictions are illustrated with Figs.~\ref{fig_homocl_2d-3d_2well_right_cycle}, \ref{fig_homocl_SN_2d-3d_left_cycle_large_cycle} and \ref{fig_before+at_large_SF_loop_3D_wide}, which can be compared with the phase portraits in Fig.~\ref{fig_2well_safe_pp}.
+Although the phase portraits can supply only a highly limited information, their agreement with the predicted effects would provide a reasonably acceptable level of verification for these.

+The manifolds of a saddle-focus near a homoclinic loop are quite intricate in shape.
+To make our explanation clearer, we start from considering some fictional two- and three-dimensional systems, which we assume to demonstrate similar homoclinic bifurcations occurring to a saddle-node, whose manifolds are simpler than those of a saddle-focus (see Figs.~\ref{fig_homocl_2d-3d_2well_right_cycle}(a)--(j) and \ref{fig_homocl_SN_2d-3d_left_cycle_large_cycle}).